-The decree creating the CRMEFs (February 2011) set a training engineering that delineated the duration of training at one year in the two spaces of the CRMEFs and schools, at the rate of 26 hours per week (at the CRMEF).
-Based on the skills and alternate approach according to the "practice-theory-practice" paradigm as well as the alternance "work-study-training", as fundamental concepts in the centre of professional training, the training system was modular, (40%) alternating with practice (60%) made in school, which allowed the articulation between theoretical and practical knowledge as basic and essential concepts in teacher training.
+The decree creating the CRMEFs (February 2011) set a training engineering that delineated the duration of training for one year in the two spaces of the CRMEFs and schools, at the rate of 26 hours per week (at the CRMEF).
+Based on the skills and alternate approach according to the "practice-theory-practice" paradigm as well as the alternance "work-studytraining", as fundamental concepts in professional training, the training system was modular (40%) and alternated with practice (60%) conducted in schools.
+This structure allowed for the articulation between theoretical and practical knowledge as basic and essential concepts in teacher training.

-In the Moroccan CRMEFs since 2017, qualifying training for teachers lasts two years, divided into two main phases.
-The first phase: lasts seven months, it takes place in two complementary spaces, the CRMEF and the school at a rate of 24 weeks per year at the CRMEF (1 week for the reception, 3 weeks for the first and second semesters' exams, including the resit exam) and 6 hour per week in the school along the 20 weeks of training.
+In the Moroccan CRMEFs since 2017, qualifying training for teachers lasts two years, and it is divided into two main phases.
+The first phase last for seven months and takes place in two complementary spaces, the CRMEF and the school at a rate of 24 weeks per year at the CRMEF (1 week for the reception, 3 weeks for the first and second semesters' exams, including the resit exam) and 6 hour per week in the school along the 20 weeks of training.
 The second phase is devoted to the following missions: total responsibility for the class, benefiting from field monitoring, face-to-face training (at the CRMEF) and online training, preparation of an interventional educational project (action research) under the supervision of a teacher trainer from the CRMEF, and preparation and discussion of the personal portfolio.

-The CRMEF training system (pedagogical guidelines framework document) has several skills to be developed during teacher training by adopting the typology of Tardif and Borges (2009), the training skills can be classified according to the following areas of knowledge that are presented as main and sub-modules within the CRMEFs:
+The CRMEF training system (pedagogical guidelines framework document) has several skills to be developed during teacher training by adopting the typology of Tardif and Borges (2009).
+Therefore, the training skills can be classified according to the following areas of knowledge that are presented as main and sub-modules within the CRMEFs:

-- Educational Sciences (a 30-hours module): Educational Sciences Field (ESF)- Didactics (a 30-hours module).- The Planning of the

-Teaching and Learning Process (a 30-hours module).- TICE (a 30-hours module).- The Management of the Teaching and the Learning Process 1 and 2 (two modules of 60 hours).- The Evaluation of the Teaching and Learning Process (a 30-hours module).- Complementary training (four modules of 120 hours): Reference Discipline Fields (RDF), which includes the content of the knowledge to be taught.- Professional situations in a school environment represent 60% of the training duration, with the internship reports: Practical Training and Internships (PTI).
+• Educational Sciences (a 30-hours module): Educational Sciences Field (ESF)- Didactics (a 30-hours module).- The Planning of the Teaching and Learning Process (a 30-hours module).- TICE (a 30-hours module).- The Management of the Teaching and the Learning Process 1 and 2 (two modules of 60 hours).- The Evaluation of the Teaching and Learning Process (a 30-hours module).- Complementary training (four modules of 120 hours): Reference Discipline Fields (RDF), which includes the content of the knowledge to be taught.- Professional situations in a school environment represent 60% of the training duration, with the internship reports: Practical Training and Internships (PTI).